‘Avengers: Endgame’ Projected To Earn $840 Million Worldwide On Opening Weekend

 — Screen Rant (@screenrant) March 29, 2019

 Russia, Argentina, and Lebanon won’t add to Endgame‘s opening weekend numbers with their release dates in the week following April 26.
-Infinity War earned $18.4 million in Russia on its opening weekend which broke the country’s record for the biggest opening day ever.
+Infinity War earned $18.4 million in Russia on its opening weekend, which broke the country’s record for the biggest opening day ever.

 #AvengersEndgame will be HUGE.
 But how huge?
 Opening weekend prediction and poll time…https://t.co/PrDFzl04o6